Felipe Barbieri

 (with Olivia Diaz Gilbert and Keunsang Song)Abstract | Slides available upon request

 We study the determinants of homelessness and characterize optimal rental assistance policies for its prevention.
 We use four years of panel data on 1,682 individuals in Australia at risk of homelessness.
 The data allows us to track transitions across levels of housing insecurity, such as entry and exit from homelessness, and to observe hundreds of individual characteristics such as employment, income, partner income, and social networks.
 We begin by addressing the causal relationship between poverty and homelessness, and show that temporary and chronic homelessness differ in several dimensions.
 Individuals with prolonged and repeated homelessness spells tend to have lower incomes than those with shorter spells.
-Event studies reveal that short spells are often preceded by sharp income declines and followed by a rapid recovery, while long spells show no temporal income pattern.
+Event studies reveal that short homelessness spells are often preceded by sharp income declines and followed by a rapid recovery, while long homelessness spells show no temporal income pattern.
 We quantify the extent to which homelessness spells affect future income.
 Finally, we build a dynamic discrete choice model for low-income rental housing demand, and use it to simulate the equilibrium effects of varying rental assistance levels.

 - Estimating Labor Market Power using Job Vacancy Duration Data: Evidence from France